thongtr-dev/card-block-with-box-shadow/readme.txt

 == Changelog ==

 = 2.0.0 =
-* The plugin is now compatible with both hybrid and block theme.
+* The plugin is now compatible with both hybrid and block themes.

 = 1.0.0 =
 * Release